lifepointchurch/lifepoint.github.io/upward.md

 <a class="upward-register-btn" href="https://registration.upward.org/UPW83679">REGISTER NOW</a>

-## VOLLEYBALL SPRING LEAGUE 2023:
+## VOLLEYBALL SPRING LEAGUE 2023
 ### BOYS AND GIRLS, GRADES 1-8

-LOCATION:
+**Location:**<br>
-OAKDALE JUNIOR HIGH SCHOOL
+Oakdale Junior High School<br>
-400 S MAGG AVE.
+400 S Maag Ave<br>
-OAKDALE, CA 95361
+Oakdale, CA 95361

 This is a Saturday only league that focuses on fundamentals.
 Players will be placed on teams after the (2) weekday clinics.
-NOTE: 1-3 graders may not be placed on a specific team, instead they may break off into various groups each week for game play.
+_Note: 1-3 graders may not be placed on a specific team, instead they may break off into various groups each week for game play._

-***There is a short practice/warm-up before each game.
-There are no other practices during the week.
+**There is a short practice/warm-up before each game.
+There are no other practices during the week.**

 Volunteers needed to help organize team play.
 When registering, please register as a coach.